 Co-Development Agreement (CDA) RFQ

-The California High-Speed Rail Authority (“Authority”) will enter into a Co-Development Agreement (“CDA”) with up to two qualified Co-Development Partners (a “CDP”) to further advance commercial, technical and financial solutions for the phased delivery of the California High-Speed Rail Program (“Program”) that will best achieve the Program goals.
+The California High-Speed Rail Authority (“Authority”) has issued a Co-Development Agreement (“CDA”) Request for Qualifications (“RFQ”) with a successful Respondent (a “Co-Development Partner”) to further advance commercial, technical, and financial solutions for the phased delivery of the California High-Speed Rail Program (“Program”) that will best achieve the Program goals.

 In collaboration with the CDP, the strategy aims to develop a flexible, phased delivery solution offering multiple delivery method options and appropriately tailored risk and responsibility allocation.
 Additionally, it seeks to accelerate schedules and simplify administration through a master developer approach, while maximizing competition by requiring the CDP to conduct competitive procurements (in collaboration with the Authority) for key subcontracts under each Development Agreement package as directed by the Authority or required by state or federal law.